Eric-Whye/Indoor-Positioning-for-Smartphones/README.md

 # Indoor-Positioning-for-Smartphones
 Final Year Project where the aim is to apply techniques to achieve viable indoor positioning (In the UCD O'Brien Science Centre) using a smartphone

-The core of the project is:
+The Core Objectives of the project are:

 Using Wifi fingerprinting to estimate the phones location